By Bill Bishop, Arizona Divorce and Family Law Attorney

 The following is a more in depth summary of each section of the Child Support Guidelines.
 Such descriptions have been drafted for the ease of reading and understanding.
 Not all sections and provisions of the Child Support Guidelines are addressed herein.
 For a review of the full text of the Arizona Child Support Guidelines, click here.

 Background: The Arizona Child Support Guidelines Follow the “Income Shares Model”.
 Such is based upon extensive research regarding the approximate amounts which would have been spent on the children if the parents and children were living together.
 Each parent contributes his / her proportionate share of the total child support amount as described previously.

 Author’s Note: The Child Support Guidelines are not perfect for the reason that every situation is different.
 The guidelines are intended to provide some uniformity, however.
-The Guidelines do allow for deviations to the guidelines child support amount in some circumstances, however, the different judges are not consistent with one another regarding the circumstances that they feel warrant a deviation.
+The Guidelines do allow for deviations to the guidelines child support amount in some circumstances, however, different judges are often not consistent with one another regarding the circumstances that they feel warrant a deviation.

 Section 2 – “Premises”

 Child Support obligations have priority over all other financial obligations.
 The existence of other financial commitments and debts is generally not a reason for the failure to pay child support, or for a deviation from the guidelines.